 The MPhil in Anglo-Saxon, Norse and Celtic is designed for students who have already done a first degree incorporating work in some of the subjects encompassed by the Department.
 Our MPhil programme provides a one-year course of study (effectively 9 months, October to June) in the scholarly methods and disciplines relevant to the study of the history, languages, literatures, and material culture of the different peoples of the British Isles, Brittany and Scandinavia in the earlier Middle Ages.
 The course allows candidates the possibility of achieving an understanding of early Insular culture as a whole, and also of specialising in aspects of particular interest, whether historical, palaeographical, literary, or linguistic.
 Training is given in scholarly methods and practices, complemented by instruction in the particular fields of the candidate's interests.

 For further details on the course, including the formal requirements, structure, and courses available, see The Applicants' Guide to the MPhil.

 As part of the application process you must submit a 500 word statement outlining your MPhil dissertation proposal.
 You may find it of use to contact the Senior Member of the department specialising in your chosen field for assistance with this, prior to your application submission.

-Any enquiries about the MPhil in ASNC should be directed to the MPhil Convenor, Prof. Simon Keynes.
+Any enquiries about the MPhil in ASNC should be directed to the MPhil Convenor, Dr Richard Dance.

 Further information about the MPhil i s available on the websites of the Board of Graduate Studies, and the Faculty of English.